Aggression correctly channelled, overcomes a lot of flaws, tapping into that aggression requires peeling back several layers of yourself.

 Some of the cultural beliefs are so vandalised and they always tend to project pure sexism.
-Instances like dowry, marital ornaments for women, kanya dhaan , rape victim-blaming, and married women being barely a wife and merely a slave, giving more importance to a male’s pleasure than a female’s, forced motherhood, marital rapes, false beliefs on how a woman should dress and project herself and the list goes on.
-These things just tend to the utter downfall of women in atrocious ways no one could even imagine.
+Instances like dowry, marital ornaments for women, kanya dhaan , rape victim-blaming, and married women being barely a wife and merely a slave, giving more importance to a male’s pleasure than a female’s, forced motherhood, marital rapes, false beliefs on how a woman should dress and project herself and the list goes on…which leads to the utter downfall of women in atrocious ways no one could ever imagine.
 This can be seen as pure vulnerability which in-turn promotes women are apparently frail and men are fit.

 This can only be shattered by educating and empowering people on what’s utterly wrong with hypotheses of anti-feminism.